Top 10 Cheapest New Electric Cars in Canada 2024

 Among the crop of newer, larger electric crossovers on the market, the 2024 Volkswagen ID.4 is the only one to appear on this list of affordable electric cars.
 Note, though, that the listed price is for the rear-wheel drive (RWD) model with the smaller 62 kWh battery pack, which has a shorter 336-kilometre range.
 Like others in the newer class of EVs, this one comes with available dual-motor all-wheel drive (AWD), with which it has a range of 410 kilometres, which is long enough for road trips.
 In the rear-wheel drive Pro configuration, the ID.4 has 443 kilometres of range.
 It can charge from 10 to 80 percent in 36 minutes at speeds of up to 125 kW.
 Any way you slice it, the VW ID.4 is a true electric SUV.
 In Canada, the 2023 Volkswagen ID.4 starts at a new vehicle price of $49,178.
 (2024 prices were not available at time of publication.)

-Elon Musk’s affordable compact electric sedan is priced low enough to make our main list of the 10 cheapest EVs for 2024.
-The 2024 Tesla Model 3 sells in Canada at a starting price of $53,990.
+Another notable absence from our list is the Tesla Model 3, which sells in Canada at a starting price of $53,990.
 This price is for the entry-level standard range RWD version with an EPA and NRCan-estimated 438 kilometres of electric range.
 If you opt to move up to AWD, you can choose the Long Range model at $63,990 with 534 kilometres of range, or the Performance model at $73,290 with 507 kilometres of range and a 0 to 100 km/h time of 3.3 seconds.
-No matter which way you go, for now the Tesla Supercharger network remains limited to Tesla-branded vehicles and is nothing to sneeze at when weighing your choice of EV.

 FAQs